A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Closing Statement

 III.
-Stability, Guarantees and Democratic Legitimacy
+Stability, Protections, and Democratic Legitimacy

 Overview